French Montana: Pushbacks and comebacks

 Despite several pushbacks, French released his seventeenth mixtape Coke Boys 4 on January 2, 2014, which included collaborations with Snoop Dogg, Wiz Khalifa, MGK, Mally Mall, Lil Durk and MeetSims, among others.
 The music video for the "Paranoid (Remix)" – featuring Diddy, Ross, Meek, Durk, Chinx and Jadakiss – was released on April 13.
 Subsequent music videos included, "88 Coupes" featuring Jadakiss released on May 15, "God Body" featuring Chinx on May 28, and "Money Bag" with Durk and Chinx on June 23.
 In a January 2014 Rolling Stone interview, French revealed that his next Mac & Cheese would be a studio album instead of a mixtape.

 In 2014, French collaborated with Diddy on Ross' track "Nobody" released on February 19.
-Rick Ross' remake of the late Notorious B.I.G.'s 1997 song "You're Nobody (Til Somebody Kills You)", featured an eerie chorus by French and interludes of Diddy in a live motivational rant.
+Rick Ross' remake of Notorious B.I.G.'s 1997 song "You're Nobody (Til Somebody Kills You)", featured an eerie chorus by French and interludes of Diddy in a live motivational rant.
 The song was inspired by Ross' brush against death the year before, when his Rolls-Royce came under repeated gunshot fire while driving through Fort Lauderdale, Florida, on January 28, 2013.
 In a bizarre series of events, French Montana would experience a similar but unrelated event months later when his convoy came under fire on March 1 in Philadelphia during his "Excuse My French" tour after French had finished performing a show hours earlier.
 The music video premiered on February 27, 2014.
 Albeit met with mixed to positive reviews, the song would be a hit and was re-released as a single on March 3, 2014.
 French joined Ross for a live performance on the television program Late Night with Seth Meyers on March 5, 2014.

-French Montana would collaborate with fellow-Bronx native Jennifer Lopez on her comeback single "I Luh Ya Papi".
+French Montana collaborated with fellow-Bronx native Jennifer Lopez on her promotional single "I Luh Ya Papi".
 The song premiered on LA's Power 106 on March 5, and was released as a single on March 11, with the music video coming out two days later.
 The single was an international hit, and among the most added/played tracks on rhythmic contemporary radio in Canada.
 French also appeared in the music video to Fat Joe's single "Stressin", featuring Jennifer Lopez, which premiered in October later that year.
 French joined Rick Ross on Puff Daddy's comeback single "Big Homie" from his upcoming album MMM.
 With a guest verse by Ross and ad-libs by French, the single was released on March 24, with the music video premiering on March 31.
 French Montana joined Ross, Meek and veteran Jay-Z on DJ Khaled's summer hit "They Don't Love You No More".
 The single was released on March 29, with the music video coming out on June 22 that year.